JC3/vcbtool/README.md

 - Clean Graph: If selected, traces that don't affect the behavior of the circuit (i.e. trace nodes with a single input and at least one output) will be removed from the graph.
 - Cluster I/O: Try to detect inputs/outputs then cluster them in subgraphs.
+- Square I/O: Use box shape for I/O nodes.
 - Cluster Timings: Cluster subgraphs by tick.
 Disables Cluster I/O.
 - Label Timings: Label nodes with min/max tick timings.
 - Positions: Position nodes based on position in circuit.
 Only works with engines like "neato" or "fdp", not "dot".